publiccodenet/CraftSpace/README-GITHUB.md

 This project uses GitHub Actions to automate building and deployment:

-1. **SvelteKit Build and Deploy**: Builds the SvelteKit app and deploys to GitHub Pages
+1. **SvelteKit Build and Deploy**: Builds the SvelteKit app and deploys to the hosting environment
-2. **Docker Build and Push**: Builds and pushes the server Docker image to DockerHub
+2. **Unity WebGL Build**: Uses a self-hosted runner to build the Unity WebGL application
-3. **Unity WebGL Build**: Uses a self-hosted runner to build the Unity WebGL application
+3. **Collection Update**: Processes Internet Archive collections and deploys them to the hosting environment

 ## Setup Instructions